FedBo29/Design-of-a-High-Energy-Physics-experiment/simulation/README.md

 In a real particle detector, particles lose energy along the layers.
 In this assignment, the Hypothesis were:
 -high energy physics, so particles loss very few energy along the beam pipe and the two layers ( see Bethe Block law) -super thin layer (i.e. infinitesimal thickness )
+Result: we don't simulate energy loss in this MC.

+Crossing in the tracker layer, the particle leaves a signal into the detector.
+That is what we want to do in this process.
+We save the information of the crossing point in the layer in a root file we called with the root class TFile ad the beginning of the main macro, Mysimulation.cpp.

+In this root file we save:
+-vertex position ( we will use it in the analysis to calcutate the efficiency of the tracking system) -first layer hit point
+-second layer hit point